 Dataflow uses the Apache Beam SDK to read data into pipelines.
 If processing fails, Dataflow might retry reads from a source.
 In that situation, Dataflow needs to ensure that every unique record produced by a source is recorded exactly once.
 For deterministic sources, such as Pub/Sub Lite or Kafka, records are read based on a recorded offset, mitigating the need for this step.

 Because Dataflow can't automatically assign record IDs, non-deterministic sources must tell Dataflow what the record IDs are in order to avoid duplication.
 When a source provides unique IDs for each record, the connector uses a shuffle in the pipeline to remove duplicates.
 Records with the same ID are filtered out.
-For an example of how Dataflow implements exactly-once processing when using Pub/Sub as a source, see the Efficient deduplication section in the Streaming with Pub/Sub page.
+For an example of how Dataflow implements exactly-once processing when using Pub/Sub as a source, see the Exactly-once processing section in the Streaming with Pub/Sub page.

 When you execute custom DoFn